 Skills for Independent Living (SkIL)

-Thanks to generous support from the United Way of Northern New Jersey, DAWN Center for Independent Living is offering a comprehensive, dynamic life skills program for teens and young adults with disabilities in Morris and Sussex counties called “Skills for Independent Living” (SkIL).
+DAWN Center for Independent Living offers a comprehensive, dynamic life skills program for teens and young adults with disabilities called “Skills for Independent Living” (SkIL).
 SkIL is designed to expand a broad range of critical skills necessary to live a rewarding, independent life in the community.
 The four curriculum components of the program include (1) SkIL for Daily Living, (2) SkIL in the Community, (3) SkIL for Employment, and (4) SkIL for Self-Expression.

 SkIL, which includes 72 hours of instructional time, is delivered during the school year during after-school hours with sessions taking place twice a week over a period of 4 – 5 months.
 Summer sessions will be coordinated based on scheduling and availability.
 Space is limited, so if you are interested, please contact us right away to inquire about reserving a spot.